https://www.amazon.com/gp/bestsellers/books/13718/ref=pd_zg_hrsr_books

 More options

-Here are some additional ways to tweak how you call tcpdump.
+Here are some additional ways to tweak how you call tcpdump

-• -XX : Same as -X, but also shows the ethernet header.
+, but also shows the ethernet header.-D

-• -D : Show the list of available interfaces
+: Show the list of available interfaces-l

-• -t : Give human-readable timestamp output.
+: Give human-readable timestamp output.-tttt

-• -tttt : Give maximally human-readable timestamp output.
+: Give maximally human-readable timestamp output.-i eth0

-• -i eth0 : Listen on the eth0 interface.
+: Listen on the eth0 interface.-vv

-• -c : Only get x number of packets and then stop.
+: Only get x number of packets and then stop.-s

-• -s : Define the snaplength (size) of the capture in bytes.
-Use -s0 to get everything, unless you are intentionally capturing less.
+: Define the snaplength (size) of the capture in bytes.
+Use-s0

-• -S : Print absolute sequence numbers.
+: Print absolute sequence numbers.-e

-• -e : Get the ethernet header as well.
+: Get the ethernet header as well.-q

-• -q : Show less protocol information.
+: Show less protocol information.-E

-• -E : Decrypt IPSEC traffic by providing an encryption key.
+: Decrypt IPSEC traffic by providing an encryption key.

 It’s All About the Combinations

-Being able to do these various things individually is powerful, but the real magic of tcpdump comes from the ability to combine options in creative ways in order to isolate exactly what you’re looking for.
+comes from the ability to combine options in creative ways in order to isolate exactly what you’re looking for.
 There are three ways to do combinations, and if you’ve studied programming at all they’ll be pretty familiar to you.

-1. AND
+- AND

-and or &&
+and

-2. OR
+- OR

-or or ||
+or

-3. EXCEPT
+- EXCEPT

-not or !
+not

 raw output view